Non-conservation of the valley density and its implications for the observation of the valley Hall effect

 {\it Summary of main ideas}---We consider a generic system in the shape of a strip of finite width which is indefinitely extended along the $x$ axis.
-As we show below, the continuity equation satisfied by the valley density is \be \partial_t n_v(y, t) + \partial_y j^y_{v}(y, t) = -e^2 E(t) \sum_{k}S(k) \partial_{k}f_k(y)\,, \ee where the electric field is in the $x$ direction, which is parallel to the edge, and the valley current is in the $y$ direction, perpendicular to the edge~\footnote{Edges are chosen to be parallel to the separation of the valleys in momentum space in such a way that the valley index is a good quantum number in the absence of the electric field and impurities.}.
-The system is assumed to be macroscopically homogeneous along $x$ so that the valley density and current depend only on $y$.
-The electronic states (in the absence of the electric field) are taken to be of the form $\psi_{k,n}(x,y)=e^{ikx}u_{k,n}(x,y)/\sqrt{2\pi}$ where $k$ is the $x$-component of the Bloch wave vector and $n$ is the band index.
+As we show below, the continuity equation satisfied by the valley density is \be \partial_t n_v(y, t) + \partial_y j^y_{v}(y, t) = -e^2 E(t) \sum_{k}S(k) \partial_{k}f_k(y)\,, \ee where the electric field is in the $x$ direction, which is parallel to the edge, and the valley current is in the $y$ direction, perpendicular to the edge.
+Edges are chosen to be parallel to one of the vectors connecting the two valleys in the Brillouin zone of the infinite system.
+One such vector (one of six) is shown in Fig.~\ref{Fig1}~(b) with a red arrow.
+We call $k_x$ its direction in momentum space and $x$ in real space.
+In a strip, $k_x$ remains a good quantum number and serves as Bloch momentum in the one-dimensional Brillouin zone.
+For brevity, in what follows we will drop subscript ``$x$'' on $k_x$.
+The electronic states (in the absence of the electric field) have the form $\psi_{k,n}(x,y)=e^{ikx}u_{k,n}(x,y)/\sqrt{2\pi}$, where $n$ is the band index.
 The sum over $k$ in Eq.~(\ref{eq:anomalous_continuity_equation}) stands for $\int dk/(2\pi)$.
 The mixed electronic distribution $f_k(y) = a^{-1}\int_0^a dx\sum_n f_{k,n} \big| u_{k,n}(x, y) \big|^2$ is defined in terms of the electronic wave functions and the occupations of the corresponding states $f_{k,n}$, with the integral taken over one period $a$ in the $x$ direction. $S(k)$ is a ``valley charge" function (odd under time reversal), which is a smooth periodic function of $k$ in the Brillouin zone.